 Rockies Press Release

-DENVER – The Colorado Rockies announced today that the club has placed Michael Cuddyer on the 15-day disabled list with a right oblique strain.
-To take his place on the active roster, Colorado has recalled outfielder Andrew Brown from Triple-A Colorado Springs.
-Brown (#12) will be in uniform and available for today’s Rockies vs. Marlins game at Coors Field (1:10 p.m.
+ATLANTA - The Colorado Rockies announced today that the club has placed infielder Nolan Arenado on the 15-day disabled list with a left middle finger mallet fracture.
+In addition, the club has recalled infielder Josh Rutledge from Triple-A Colorado Springs.
+Rutledge (#14) will be available for the Rockies against the Braves at Turner Field today (2:10 p.m.
 MDT).